NickWard00/SnakeGame/README.md

 ## IO

-An IO table listing all of your inputs and outputs and their function, like the one below:
+Here is an IO table listing all of the inputs and outputs and their functions.

 | Input/Output | Description|
 |--------------|--------------------------------------------------|